openaps/docs/docs/Resources/troubleshooting.md

 If you still can't get a response, trying unplugging and replugging the CareLink stick.

-Once you're setting up your loop, you may also want to oref0-reset-usb if mm-stick warmup fails.
-There is also a tool, `oref0-reset-usb.sh` that reset USB connection, it can help in some cases of CareLink stick not responding.
-Just notice that during USB reset you will loose your Wi-Fi connection too.
+Once you're setting up your loop, you may also want to oref0-reset-usb (`oref0-reset-usb.sh`) if mm-stick warmup fails, to reset the USB connection.
+It can help in some cases of CareLink stick not responding.
+Just note that during USB reset you will loose your Wi-Fi connection as well.

 ### Dealing with a corrupted git repository

 OpenAPS uses git as the logging mechanism, so it commits report changes on each report invoke.
-Sometimes, due to "unexpected" power-offs, git repository gets broken.
+Sometimes, due to "unexpected" power-offs (battery dying, unplugging, etc.),the git repository gets broken.
 When it happens you will receive exceptions when running any report from openaps.
 As git logging is a safety/security measure, there is no way of disabling these commits.

-To fix git repository you can run `oref0-fix-git-corruption.sh` , it will try to fix the repository, and in case when repository is definitly broken it copies the remainings in a safe place (`tmp`) and initializes a new git repo.
+To fix a corrupted git repository you can run `oref0-fix-git-corruption.sh`, it will try to fix the repository, and in case when repository is definitly broken it copies the remainings in a safe place (`tmp`) and initializes a new git repo.

 ### Environment variables

-If you are getting your BG from Nightscoutr or you want to upload loop status/resuts to Nightscout, among other things you'll need to set 2 environment variabled: `NIGHTSCOUT_HOST` and `API_SECRET`.
-If you will not set and export these variables you will receive errors while running `openaps report invoke monitor/ns-glucose.json` and while executing `ns-upload.sh` script which is most probably part of your `upload-recent-treatments` alias.
-Please also note tat `API_SECRET` should be in hashed format.
-Please see [this page](https://github.com/openaps/oref0#ns-upload-entries)
-Your `NIGHTSCOUT_HOST` should be in a format like `http://yourname.herokuapp.com` (without trailing slash) For complete visualization guide use [this](https://github.com/openaps/docs/blob/master/docs/Automate-system/vizualization.md) link.
+If you are getting your BG from Nightscout or you want to upload loop status/resuts to Nightscout, among other things you'll need to set 2 environment variabled: `NIGHTSCOUT_HOST` and `API_SECRET`.
+If you do not set and export these variables you will receive errors while running `openaps report invoke monitor/ns-glucose.json` and while executing `ns-upload.sh` script which is most probably part of your `upload-recent-treatments` alias.Make sure your `API_SECRET` is in hashed format.
+Please see [this page](https://github.com/openaps/oref0#ns-upload-entries) for details.
+Additionally, your `NIGHTSCOUT_HOST` should be in a format like `http://yourname.herokuapp.com` (without trailing slash).
+For the complete visualization guide use [this page](https://github.com/openaps/docs/blob/master/docs/Automate-system/vizualization.md) from the OopenAPS documentation.